Sunday, 16 November 2025

 For many years I’ve been practising how to Stock Up.
 So hopefully I can share some tips with you?
 With all the difficulties, calamities and destruction that we are about to experience, this will obviously cause great shortages of food and supplies!
 Stocking up now may be essential for surviving this period!
 And we need to learn now, how to be frugal and wise.

 I know it is difficult to store enough food, especially for an extended period, but at least a little is better than nothing.
-Having said that, it is not impossible, some will have the ability to do this!
-Look at what Joseph accomplished, he not only saved his family, extended family and all their servants, but also the whole nation of Egypt, for a seven-year period of severe drought (Gen. 41:48-49; 54-57)!
+Having said that, it is not impossible, some will have the ability to do this (like churches, charities and organisations)!
+Look at what Joseph accomplished, he not only saved his family, extended family and all their servants, but also the whole nation of Egypt, and neighbouring countries, for a seven-year period of severe drought (Gen. 41:48-49; 54-57)!
 Jesus gives an amazing promise to those He finds doing this (what Joseph did), that they will be put in charge over all His possessions (Matt.
 24:45-47).
-There will also be miracles of multiplication.
-If you look at the story of the five loaves and two fish (Matt.
-14:14-21), it was only what they had in their hands that multiplied, and only when they broke off a piece and shared it.
-If we greedily keep it to ourselves it will not multiply and will very quickly diminish (Prov.
-11:24-26).
+Noah is another example, he had to store enough food, not only for his family, but all the animals too, for a period of a year (Gen. 6:21).

 Firstly, there are problems to storing food, you will face two types of thieves!
 One of the animal and insect world, and the other from the human world!
 And especially in this type of scenario, it may even be dangerous to have extra supplies, which would most certainly be stollen!
 So ideally a hidden room, or hidden lock-up facility would be suitable.
 Much wisdom and thought, and prayer needs to be given to this, even before stocking up!